-As a FEM writing intern, you will join one of FEM's five sections: Gendertainment, Dialogue and Opinion, Campus Life, Politics, or Arts and Creative, and will be expected to write articles at least three times a quarter.
-If you meet all expectations during your interning quarter, you will be promoted to contributer and will be expected to produce 2-3 articles per quarter including print.
-Interns will have the opportunity to write for print issues as early as Winter quarter.
+As a FEM writing intern, you will join one of FEM's five sections: Gendertainment, Dialogue and Opinion, Campus Life, Politics, or Arts and Creative.
+As an intern, you will be expected to write at least 2 articles a quarter.
+If you meet all expectations during your interning quarter, you will be promoted to contributor and will be expected to produce 3 articles per quarter (which may include print articles).
+Interns will have the opportunity to write for print issues as early as Spring quarter, but can publish on web during winter quarter, as soon as training is complete.
 Below are brief descriptions of each section

 Campus Life: This section publishes all kinds of articles, but focuses on events happening around campus (screenings, talks, elections), campus and UC-related policy and happenings, etc. This section aims to publish all types of articles, from event recaps, interviews with professors, and long-form investigative work that critiques UCLA's activities as a corporation.
 This section is a good fit for you if you want to build a wide variety of highly useful skills: reporting, opinion writing, investigative work, political writing, etc.